Human Research Protections Training

 Human Research Protections Training Requirements by Group

-On September 1, 2023, training requirements moved from a dual-track (social behavioral and biomedical) to a single-track course for all Northwestern and Northwestern- affiliated human researchers.
-No action is needed and current training records will maintain validity until expiration.
-At the time of basic or refresher training, "Human Research Protections (IRB)” will be the only course enrollment option in CITI.
-Northwestern-affiliated researchers include those at Shirley Ryan AbilityLab, those at Central DuPage Hospital, and those covered by the MOU with Northwestern Memorial HealthCare.
+On September 1, 2023, training requirements moved from a dual-track (social behavioral and biomedical) to a single-track course for all Northwestern University and Northwestern University-affiliated human researchers.
+No action is needed, and current training records will continue to be valid until they expire.
+At expiration, the “Human Research Protections (IRB)” will be the only course enrollment option in CITI.
+Northwestern University-affiliated researchers include those at Shirley Ryan AbilityLab and Northwestern Memorial HealthCare (NMHC).

 Unaffiliated, Community-Based, and External Collaborators